Parmesh119/CMD-CLI/README.md

 # CMD-CLI
-The basic and advance CMD commands.
+The basic to advance level CMD commands.